peter987bp/nodeknockout16/README.md

 - energy
 - happiness

-You can keep it healthy by
+You can keep it healthy by typing activity commands:
-- feeding
-- playing
+- "feed" -> feeding: lower the hunger
+- " play" -> playing: increase hapiness
-- cleaning poops
+- "clean" -> cleaning poops: uncleaned poops decrease hapiness and eventually the health of the pet
+- "wake" -> waking: let pet awake and capable to other activities

 WebPet is going to sleep when it's feel tired and gaining energy during the sleep.
 Also, it is going to sleep if its energy level has been exhausted to 0.